katia-energizer/tutorial_regular_expressions_search/tutorial.md

 * Find all regular expression matches in the text using the [findAll](#findAll) function
 * Learn if your regular expression matches the whole text; depending on a applied function, you can get a Booolean value or a certain match parameter using the [matchEntire](#matchEntire) or [matches](#matches) functions.

-Note that the list above is not the full list of functions that are provided by the `Regex` type.
-For the full list, refer to the [Regex type reference](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/-regex/#kotlin.text.Regex).
+Toy can find the full list of functions in the [`Regex` type reference](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/-regex/#kotlin.text.Regex).

 ### containsMatchIn